Ashur-D/ashur-s-wallpapers/README.md

 # ashur-s-wallpapers
-I own none of these!
+I own none of these! just cool wallpapers I have seen.

+(reminder to organize and rename them)